 The regulations regarding conduct in examinations apply equally to the ‘submission and assessment of a thesis, dissertation, essay, or other coursework not undertaken in formal examination conditions but which counts towards or constitutes the work for a degree or other academic award’.
 Additionally, this includes the transfer and confirmation of status exercises undertaken by graduate students.
 Cases of suspected plagiarism in assessed work are investigated under the disciplinary regulations concerning conduct in examinations.
 Intentional plagiarism in this context means that you understood that you were breaching the regulations and did so intending to gain advantage in the examination.
 Reckless, in this context, means that you understood or could be expected to have understood (even if you did not specifically consider it) that your work might breach the regulations, but you took no action to avoid doing so.
 Intentional or reckless plagiarism may incur severe penalties, including failure of your degree or expulsion from the university.

 If plagiarism is suspected in a piece of work submitted for assessment in an examination, the matter will be referred to the Proctors.
 They will thoroughly investigate the claim and call the student concerned for interview.
-If at this point there is no evidence of a breach of the regulations, no further disciplinary action will be taken although there may still be an academic penalty (see Section 9).
+If at this point there is no evidence of a breach of the regulations, no further disciplinary action will be taken although there may still be an academic penalty.
 However, if it is concluded that a breach of the regulations may have occurred, the Proctors will refer the case to the Student Disciplinary Panel.
-More information on disciplinary procedures and appeals is available from Student Conduct.

 If you are suspected of plagiarism your College Secretary/Academic Administrator and subject tutor will support you through the process and arrange for a member of Congregation to accompany you to all hearings.
 They will be able to advise you what to expect during the investigation and how best to make your case.
 The OUSU Student Advice Service can also provide useful information and support.